amonoyflow/city_weather/README.md

 # City Weather App

-A mobile application displaying information of your current city.
+A mobile application displaying weather information of your current city.

 ## Overview

 I'm currently exploring Flutter as an alternative for mobile development so I've created simple weather mobile application.
 The purpose of this project is mostly for learning.

 ## Features
-- Current temperature, , Humidity, Wind speed, UV Index, Cloudiness.
+- Current temperature, Humidity, Wind speed, UV Index, Cloudiness.
 - Hourly forecast, daily forecast (7 days).
 - Bloc architecture, RxDart.
 - Geolocator